 Possibly Effective for:

 - Insomnia.
-For primary insomnia (insomnia that is not attributable to a medical or environmental cause), melatonin seems to be able to shorten the amount of time it takes to fall asleep, but only by about 12 minutes, according to one research study.
-Melatonin does not appear to improve “sleep efficiency,” the percentage of time that a person actually spends sleeping during the time set aside for sleeping.
+For primary insomnia (insomnia that is not related to a medical or environmental causes), melatonin seems to shorten the amount of time it takes to fall asleep, but only by about 12 minutes.
+Melatonin does not appear to improve "sleep efficiency," the percentage of time that a person actually spends sleeping during the time set aside for sleeping.
 Some people say melatonin makes them sleep better, even though tests do not agree.
 There is some evidence that melatonin is more likely to help older people than younger people or children.
 This may be because older people have less melatonin in their bodies to start with.

 - Tumors.
 Taking high doses of melatonin with chemotherapy or other cancer treatments might reduce tumor size and improve survival rates in people with tumors.

 - Sunburn.
 Applying melatonin to the skin before sun exposure seems to prevent sunburn